[Comment: For dates and availability of material

 simulator.

-(D) An accredited institution offering an EMS training
+(D) An accredited institution offering an EMS training program,

 (E) A paramedic refresher program shall consist of at least